Publications

 We present an argument mining approach for analyzing peer-review texts.
 The method extracts and structures arguments from review comments, enabling automated analysis of review quality and feedback patterns.

-@inproceedings{fromm2021argumentminingdrivenanalysis, title = {Argument Mining Driven Analysis of Peer-Reviews}, author = {Fromm, Maximilian and Faerman, Evgeniy and Berrendorf, Max and Bhargava, Shrestha and Qi, Ruoyu and Zhang, Yao and Tresp, Volker}, year = {2021}, booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, author_limit = {6} }
+@inproceedings{fromm2021argumentminingdrivenanalysis, title = {Argument Mining Driven Analysis of Peer-Reviews}, author = {Fromm, Michael and Faerman, Evgeniy and Berrendorf, Max and Bhargava, Siddharth and Qi, Ruoxia and Zhang, Yao and Dennert, Lukas and Selle, Sophia and Mao, Yang and Seidl, Thomas}, year = {2021}, author_limit = {6} }

 2020

-- Yao Zhang , Yunpu Lu , and Thomas SeidlIn International Conference on Information Integration and Web-based Applications and ServicesIIWAS 2020
+- Yao Zhang , Yifeng Lu , and Thomas SeidlIIWAS 2020

 KNNAC introduces an efficient k-nearest neighbor based clustering algorithm with active core detection.
 The method identifies cluster cores through active learning, improving clustering efficiency and accuracy.